carlosahs/morse_code/README.md

 ```

 ## Usage
-The interpreter is able to read a file containing a Morse code standard and then be
-able to translate from English to that Morse code standard.

-To create your own Morse code standard simply copy `internation_morse_code.txt` to
-a `txt` file and modify the Morse keys.

-# Morse code translator
+After running the program, it will display a menu from which the user can select the
+ones that finds useful.

 # Data structures I used
 ## `MorseCode`
-I implemented an AVL tree so that the structure of any Morse code is balanced as it
+The Morse code was implemented using an AVL tree so that the tree is the most
-should be.
-The implementation of this tree also helps to get `O(lg n)` time on
-insertion, deletion, and search operations.
+balanced, this is because it allows for insertion, deletion, and search operations

-The code allows a user to access a Morse key by a string of signals in `O(lg n)` time,
+in `O(lg n)`.
+Additionally the structure of a balanced tree helps to the organization
+of a Morse code standard.

+Furthermore, `MorseCode` also implements a growable hash map through the
+`std::unordered_map` C++ STL API.
+The decision to use this structure was made according
+to the following points:
+* The use of a hash maps helps identify duplicate Morse keys that have the same utf8
+  character but a different morse signal, thus avoiding the Morse code to have duplicate
+  values.
+Implementing this without the use of a hash map makes code more difficult.
+* `MorseCode` inserts Morse keys according to a comparison between their signals
+  (with the exception of the `==` and `!=` operators that also compare the utf8
-while it also allows them to retrieve a Morse key by a character in `O(1)` time.
-The
+  character).
+Because of this, retrieving a Morse key by character is harder, since the
+  tree is implemented so that retrieval is performed with a Morse signal, hence using
-latter is achieved by implementing a hash map (`std::unordered_map`).
-But, why
+  a hash map solves this issue.
-implement a hash map to retrieve a Morse key by a character and then an AVL tree to
-retrieve a Morse key a string of Morse code?
-This decision was made to:
+* The latter point can be refuted by proposing the use of only hash maps for both the
+  retrieval of Morse keys by character and by Morse signal.
+However, doing this
+  destroys the structure of the Morse code, making it impossible to determine how
-1. Identify attempts to insert a Morse key with the same character but a different
+  a Morse key can be compared with another.

-   Morse code into the tree in `O(1)` time.
-2. The purpose of storing the Morse code in an AVL tree by a string of Morse code is
-   to give it structure and order, so that in this way the value of a character can be
-   defined according to the user and not too much on the actual numeric value of the
-   character.
+  For example, the international Morse code standard assigns the `._` Morse signal to
+  `a`, `_...` to `b`, `_._.` to `c` and so on according to the standard.
+Intuitively,
+  the ordering may appear to be `a`, `b`, `c`, and so on.
+However, if
+  this standard is ordered, in fact the first character is `e` with a Morse signal of
+  `.` and second is `i` with a Morse signal of `..`.
+Thus, implementing an AVL tree
+  gives structure to the Morse code and offers relatively fast insertion, deletion,
+  and searching `O(lg n)` times compared to the `O(1)` times of a hash map.

 ## `interpreter` program
 This program simply uses a `vector` to store the words that need to be translated.
 The